JetBrains/resharper-devguide/Platform/Zones/Usage.md

 ### Class zone marker

-The `ZoneMarker` class and `[Zone]` attribute apply to all types in a namespace.
+The `ZoneMarker` class and `[ZoneMarker]` attribute apply to all types in a namespace.
 It is possible to apply a single class to a zone, using the `[ClassZoneMarker]` attribute.
 Usage is exactly the same, either specify dependencies as parameters to the `[ClassZoneMarker]` constructor, or implement `IRequire<TZone>` directly on the component for each dependency.

 Generally speaking, most registration will use `ZoneMarker` classes to apply a zone to all components in a namespace.